PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 ## Working with External SVG Icons
 Generally the best way to work with SVG Icons is to load them in as background images.
 This way screen readers will avoid them and we don't need to add extra [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes to say that they're presentation only.

 Why are icons presentation only you say?
 Well an icon itself doesn't have any meaning to a screenreader.
-It's something that's meant to convey [extra] meaning to a sighted user in a shorthand way without having to consume precious screen realestate with text.
+It's something that's meant to convey [extra] meaning to a sighted user in a shorthand way without having to consume precious screen real estate with text.
 So it's useful to have on a button for example, but that button should already have ARIA attributes to describe its meaning.

 ### SVG Icon as a Background Image